pythonanywhere/flask-tutorials/tutorial-2.md

 Now, hopefully everything is in sync.
 We can check that in two ways:

 Firstly, we know that right now, we have one migration, which knows how to create the database structure that is needed by the code that we currently have.
-And we know that the database structure should match that exactly.
+And we know that the structure of our existing database should match that exactly.
 So if we ask Flask-Migrate to create a new migration, it should work out that nothing has changed in the code to require a migration, so it should come back to us saying "I don't need to do anything".
 Let's try: